p1ng-request/docs/templates/Naas/Naas_Remove_Scheduler_Outputs.md

 **Author:** [Maxime Jublou](https://www.linkedin.com/in/maximejublou)

-The goal of this notebook is to remove your production scheduler outputs automatically.
+**Description:** This notebook allows users to remove scheduler outputs from the Naas platform.

 ## Input